lukdav/robert-price-bm/README.md

 1. Log in to Heroku.
 2. Create a new app by clicking 'new' and selecting 'create new app' in the drop-down.
 3. Give the app a unique name and select the closest region.
-4. Clicked the create app button where I was directed to the dashboard for the new app.
+4. Click the create app button.
 5. Add Heroku Postgres by searching in the resources tab; selecting the free plan.
 6. Install dj_database_url and psycopg2-binary to Gitpod using pip3 install.
 7. Run ```pip3 freeze requirements.txt``` to store the apps requirements.